Frequently Asked Questions

 I lost my DSW ID card.
 Who do I request a replacement ID from?

 You will need to contact your Human Resources Representative, who will then request a replacement ID card from DHR.
-They will need to complete and submit the DSW ID Replacement ESR through Smart PDF.
+They will need to complete and submit the DSW ID Badge Request through Smart PDF.

 I do not like my photo.
 Can I get a new photo taken and have my DSW ID card reissued?

 These cards have a cost and in most cases will not be reprinted for this reason.
 However, your department Human Resources Representative may request that a new photo be taken if the representative determines that the photo no longer accurately identifies the employee.